Question: “Can this famously quoted verse in the Old Testament (Jeremiah 29:11) be applied directly to my life today or was it only meant for Israel?”

 Let’s break this down.
 The restoration of the exiles would happen only when God’s 70-years of judgment were completed (Jeremiah 25:11-12).
 Then, God would fulfill His gracious promise to restore the exiles to their land.
 The 70-year Exile was a part of God’s plan to give Israel “hope and a future.”
 The judgment prompted the exiles to seek God wholeheartedly (Daniel 9:2-3, 15-19).
 Once they turned back to God, He gathered them from Babylon, where they had been banished, and returned them to their land (Jeremiah 29:10-14; Deuteronomy 30:1-10).

 Moving forward, Jeremiah 29:11 still has applications for us today!
 God knows the future, and His plans are good and full of hope.
 As long as God, who knows the future, provides our agenda and goes with us as we fulfill His mission, we can have boundless hope.
 This does not mean that we will be spared pain, suffering, or hardship, but that God will see us through to a glorious future.

-* Did you enjoy this post?
-Read more in my book, Back to the Basics: A Guide for Christian Living.
+* Read more in my book, Back to the Basics: A Guide for Christian Living.